Celtic F.C. supporters

-The supporters of Celtic, a Scottish football club, were estimated in 2003 to number around 9 million worldwide.
-Numerous fan magazines and supporters' websites are dedicated to the club, and there are in excess of 200 supporters' clubs in over 30 countries around the world.
+The supporters of Celtic FC, a Scottish football club, were estimated in 2003 to number around 12 million worldwide.
+Numerous fan magazines and supporters' websites are dedicated to the club, and there are in excess of 800 supporters' clubs in over 60 countries around the world.

 Celtic supporters have traditionally come from the Catholic population of Scotland and people of Irish background, but not exclusively.
-In 2003, Celtic fans received awards from FIFA and UEFA for their exemplary fair and cordial conduct after 80,000 fans had travelled to Seville for the 2003 UEFA Cup Final.
+In 2003, Celtic fans received awards from FIFA and UEFA for their exemplary fair and cordial conduct after 80,000 fans had travelled to Seville for the 2003 UEFA Cup final.
 In 2017, Celtic fans were awarded with the FIFA Fan Award for their tifo commemorating the 50th anniversary of the club's 1967 European Cup win.